Am I Covered ?

-Determinations for medical necessity include any medical emergency or situation that would appear to a layperson to be a medical emergency, or that transport of a non-ambulatory patient, cannot sit safely in a wheelchair, and requires a transfer in a stretcher.
+Determinations for medical necessity include any medical emergency or situation that would appear to a layperson to be a medical emergency, transport a non-ambulatory patient, cannot sit safely in a wheelchair and requires a transfer in a stretcher.

-More information about reimbursement can be found by visiting the Centers for Medicare and Medicaid Coverage Determination Web Page.
+Clients can find more information about reimbursement by visiting the Centers for Medicare and Medicaid Coverage Determination Web Page.

 For Commercial Insurance

 Reimbursement for ambulance transports covered by commercial insurance providers will depend mainly on the specifics of your plan.

 Like any other insured service, ambulance transports will be subject to the deductible in your plan.